intel/MultiArchUefiPkg/README.md

 periodically bail out.
 If your non-native binaries are known good, you can also try building with EMU_TIMEOUT_NONE for maximum performance.

-Note 1: X86EmulatorTest will _not_ correctly work with EMU_TIMEOUT_NONE.
+Note 1: EmulatorTest will _not_ correctly work with EMU_TIMEOUT_NONE.

 Finally, you can choose to build with BaseDebugLibNull.
 By default UefiDebugLibConOut is used to get some reasonable debugging output, but